Mollie is committed to creative, sustainable Vermont communities

 In addition to legislative work, Mollie is a skating teacher, art teacher, visual artist, and Executive Director of Art in the Neighborhood, a non-profit arts organization.

 Mollie has lived in the Brattleboro area since 1970.
 She has been a Town Meeting member since 1990, and has served in the Vermont House of Representatives since 2009.

-Mollie has been a member of the House Transportation Committee for the last eight years.
+Mollie has been a member of the House Transportation Committee since first being elected to the legislature.
 The Committee addresses a wide range of issues and projects, with oversight over federal and state funding for roads, bridges, rail, public transit, and bicycle/pedestrian infrastructure.
 The committee also crafts policies to get Vermonters moving around the state safely and efficiently, whatever their mode of travel.

 Mollie is the sole House appointee on the state Public Transit Advisory Committee, where she has advocated for better connectivity and scheduling for public transit systems operating in the state.

 Mollie is a strong advocate for highway safety.
 She has been successful in getting legislation passed to protect pedestrians, bicyclists, and persons with disabilities on Vermont roads, and to tighten DUI laws.

 Mollie is the co-chair of the Legislative Women’s Caucus, which focuses on improving economic circumstances for Vermont women and on advocating alternatives to incarceration for nonviolent female offenders.

 Mollie is an active member of the Legislative Climate Caucus.
 She supports the Climate Change Economy Initiative, a competitive strategy for promoting innovative economic development while reducing greenhouse gas emissions.

 General Legislative Service